greatstrength/tiferet-calculator-app/README.md

 ```

 ### Demonstrating the Calculator
-To run the calculator, ensure your tiferet_app virtual environment is activated and Tiferet is installed.
+To run the calculator, ensure your `tiferet_app` virtual environment is activated and Tiferet is installed.
 Execute the initializer script:
 ```bash
 python basic_calc
 ```

 ### Running the Calculator as a CLI
-For a flexible and scriptable interface, the calculator includes a command-line interface (CLI) implemented in calc_cli.py at the project root.
-This script complements the basic_calc.py test script, which remains available for debugging and simple feature execution.
-The calc_cli.py script leverages Tiferet’s App class to execute features defined in app/configs/config.yaml, accepting command-line arguments for operations, input values, and locale selection.
-It supports all calculator features: addition (calc.add), subtraction (calc.subtract), multiplication (calc.multiply), division (calc.divide), exponentiation (calc.exp), and square root (calc.sqrt).
+For a flexible and scriptable interface, the calculator includes a command-line interface (CLI) implemented in `calc_cli.py` at the project root.
+This script complements the `basic_calc.py` test script, which remains available for debugging and simple feature execution.
+The `calc_cli.py` script leverages Tiferet’s App class to execute features defined in `app/configs/config.yml`, accepting command-line arguments for operations and input values.
+It supports all calculator features: addition (calc.add), subtraction (calc.subtract), multiplication (`calc.multiply`), division (`calc.divide`), exponentiation (`calc.exp`), and square root (`calc.sqrt`).
-The calc_cli.py script uses Python’s argparse to define subcommands for each feature, with required arguments -a (first number) and -b (second number, except for sqrt).
-An optional --locale flag selects the error message language (en_US or es_ES, defaulting to en_US).
-The script executes the specified feature in the basic_calc context, returning a Number object whose format() method yields the result as an integer or float.
+The `calc_cli.py` script uses Python’s argparse to define subcommands for each feature, with required arguments `-a` (first number) and `-b` (second number, except for sqrt).
+The script executes the specified feature in the `basic_calc` context, returning the result as an integer or float.

-Create calc_cli.py with the following content:
+Create `calc_cli.py` with the following content:
 ```python
 import argparse
 from tiferet import App, TiferetError